burubaxair/machine-learning-in-fortran/README.md

-# machine-learning-in-fortran
-Machine learning algoritms in Fortran
+# Machine learning algoritms in Fortran